owikle/topicmodeling/content/1-analysis.md

 - notice how the Reader tool has jumped to a location where that word appears, highlighted

 {% capture text %}
+**Exploration Time**
+Using a text corpus of your choice, or the Austen or Shakespeare corpuses that Voyant provides, spend some time exploring various Voyant tools:
+{% endcapture %}
+{% include alert.md text=text color=secondary %}

+{% capture text %}
 **Reflection Time**
 - What insights, if any, do these tools provide?
 - Are there patterns or in/consistencies?